PC candidate Roshan Nallaratnam under investigation after allegedly making threats during campaign: police | Globalnews.ca

 He then diverted to pointing out various campaign promises such as lower gas prices.

-When asked a follow up question in regard to Nallaratnam, who was standing behind Ford at the press conference looking visibly unphased, Ford told reporters the party would have to “look into it.”
+When asked a followup question in regard to Nallaratnam, who was standing behind Ford at the press conference looking calm, Ford told reporters the party would have to “look into it.”

 READ MORE: Doug Ford says he’s in favour of gun control after Liberals release audio